-Emergency Response and Evacuation Procedures
+Emergency Response

-The The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
+The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
 Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.
 The full plan may be found at www.methodistcol.edu under Campus Community.

-Students, staff and visitors are encouraged to notify the Campus Safety at (309) 672-4500 of any situation that poses such a threat.
+Students, staff and visitors are encouraged to notify the Campus Safety at (309) 672-4500 of any emergency or potentially dangerous situation.